 The first tier requires measurement of the current jet fuel specification properties of the blended jet fuel.
 The new fuel progresses no further in the approval process if there is a negative impact on specification properties unless there is a compelling reason to do so.
 The fuel producer should be prepared to present the specification test results along with the proposed specification criteria and results for the neat synthetic blending component to the OEM team when initiating the dialog.
-In addition, a high-level description of the new fuel process should also be included.
-It is important to note that the cumulative specification (Table 1) properties required for ASTM D1655, UK(MOD) Def Stan 91-091, DOD MIL-DTL-5624 and MIL-DTL-83133 must be presented for evaluation.
+In addition, a high level description of the new fuel process should also be included.
+It's important to note that the cumulative specification (Table 1) properties required for ASTM D1655, UK(MOD) DS91-91, DOD MIL-DTL-5624 and MIL-DTL-83133 must be presented for evaluation.

-The Tier 2 FFP properties address fuel properties that are not listed in the specification but are important to the OEM in the design and performance of aviation gas turbine engines.
+The tier 2 FFP properties address fuel properties that are not listed in the specification but are important to the OEM in the design and performance of gas turbine engines.
 These properties are not part of the jet fuel specification because they are relatively constant for all petroleum-derived kerosene fuels.
 However, this may not be the case for fuels derived from alternative sources.
 The OEM team will advise which FFP tests are required based on the specification test results, chemistry of the new fuel, and similarity to processes and fuels currently in ASTM D7566.
 Test methods, limits, and engine OEM scope of experience for each of the FFP tests are called out in Table 2 of ASTM D4054.

-The engine OEMs will determine what, if any, component tests must be performed under Tier 3 based on the specification and FFP test results and the chemistry of the new fuel.
-The component tests asked for by the engine OEMs might include an atomizer cold spray test, a combustion rig assessment of cold starts and altitude relight, lean blow-out margins, and emissions; a thermal stability fuel system simulator test, and an Auxiliary Power Unit (APU) cold start test.

-The Tier 4 engine test is the final gate in the test program.
+The engine OEMs will determine what, if any, component tests must be performed under tier 3 based on the specification and FFP test results and the chemistry of the new fuel.
+Typical component tests asked for by the engine OEMs include an atomizer cold spray test, an ignition test comprised of cold starts and altitude relight, a combustion rig test to measure lean blow-out, and emissions; a thermal stability fuel system simulator test, and an Auxiliary Power Unit (APU) cold start test.
+The tier 4 engine test is the final gate in the test program.
 The OEMs will determine the need for an engine test based on the chemical make-up of the new fuel, specification, FFP, and component test results.
 The engine test may address the performance, operability, or durability of the engine when operating on the candidate fuel.
-In rare cases, flight tests could also be required.